ShahuPatil07/Learner-Space-Computer-Vision/Week 2/Assignment/Classifiers Assignment/YOLOV8 Assignment/Assignment.md

 # DISCLAIMER:
 >⚠️ TRY TO START THIS ASSIGNMENT AS EARLY AS  POSSIBLE .
 IT TAKES TIME FOR DATA TO LOAD AS WELL AS TRAIN THE MODEL.

->>You will be given a dataset in which the train dataset will have only a few images labelled .
+>>You will be given a dataset in which the train dataset will have only a few images labelled while other images will not be labelled .
 >>The following dataset is based on car parts.
->>You have to label the other images of the train dataset and predict the model on the test dataset.
+>>You have to label the other images of the train dataset (annotate) and predict the model on the test dataset.

 ***